MohammedEsafi/42Cleaner/README.md

 # 42 Cleaner

-A cleanup script to keep your 42 iMac clean and patched.
+A cleanup script to keep your `42 SESSION ━ iMAC` clean and patched.

 ## What It Does